Qcent/NetJoy/README.md

 - ViGEm Bus Driver: JoyReceiver++ requires the ViGEm Bus driver to enable joystick emulation.
 Ensure you have the ViGEm Bus driver installed on your system before using JoyReceiver++.
 You can download and install the ViGEm Bus driver from the official ViGEm GitHub repository or website.
         [ViGEmBus Driver](https://github.com/ViGEm/ViGEmBus)

-- SDL.dll: JoySender++ requires the SDL.dll library file to function properly.
+- SDL2.dll: JoySender++ requires the SDL2.dll library file for gamepad / joystick handling.
 This library is provided and should be placed in the same folder as the JoySender++ executable.

 - Visual Studio 2022+ Community Edition: To easily build the Project NetJoy applications.
 [Visual Studio](https://visualstudio.microsoft.com/vs/community/)